bgord/knowledge/roadmap.md

 	- placeholders in Ramda
 - intersection observer

-## TypeScript
-- Understand how to add types to class/function components
-- How to reuse interfaces?

 ## Observables
 - What exactly is the stream?
 - How to create streams?
 - Basic operators